andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 If lock timeout is disabled entirely, setting it will set an upper bound on how long the alter table transaction is in a blocked state.

-We can see that the lock timeout is the reason that the transaction is cancelled.
+We can see that the lock timeout is the reason that the transaction is canceled.

 ```
 anatki@[local]:5432 rideshare_development# begin;